CompilerErrorRBX/Alpha-Changelogs/Survival Update.md

   - Develop crafting UI enhancements to accommodate new stations.
 - **Blueprints and Progression**:
   - Create blueprint drops for key recipes to slow progression slightly and add a sense of accomplishment.
-  - Implement blueprint acquisition through exploration, trading, or crafting.
+  - Implement blueprint acquisition through exploration.
 - **New Items and Recipes**:
-  - Add new items such as makeshift grenades, splints, filters, barbed wire traps, etc.
+  - Add new items such as makeshift grenades, filters, barbed wire traps, etc.
   - Rework existing item crafting (e.g., moving ammo crafting to Bullet Press).

 ## 3. Mid-Game Progression and Balance
 **Goal**: Enhance the middle phase of the game to provide a smoother and more engaging progression curve.
 - **Adjust Loot Spawn Rates**:
-  - Reduce the abundance of high-tier loot (especially firearms) to extend early-game survival.
+  - Reduce the abundance of loot (especially firearms) to extend early-game survival.
-  - Increase spawn rates of crafting materials and components.
+  - Tune spawn rates of crafting materials and components.
 - **Item Durability and Permanent Damage**:
   - Introduce a permanent damage system for all items, reducing their lifespan and serving as an item sink.
   - Implement a “junk” version for destroyed items to encourage crafting and recycling.